Upskill Your Support Workers and Grow Your Business With These 17 NDIS Courses

 Individual access costs $35 plus GST (with volume discounts available) and it takes about 60 minutes to complete.

-1. NDS – Hand Hygiene Short Course
+5. NDS – Hand Hygiene Short Course

-This free course takes approximately 30 minutes and covers crucial elements of hand hygiene, including how to hand-wash and the impacts of poor hand hygiene.
+This free course takes approximately 30 minutes and covers crucial elements of hand hygiene, including how to handwash and the impacts of poor hand hygiene.

 Manual handling